xtaran/ratpoison-desktop/README.md

-15 years, I now run tiling window managers on all my “desktops” and laptops, ranging from a first generation 7" ASUS EeePC 701 4G netbook (unfortunately died in early 2014, has been replaced by a 9" ASUS EeePC 900A) over a Sun UltraSparc 10 to a full-fledged multihead workstation from [Dalco](http://www.dalco.ch/) at work and several generations of Thinkpads ranging from an A31 over a T61 to an X240.
+15 years, I now run tiling window managers on all my “desktops” and laptops, ranging from a first generation 7" ASUS EeePC 701 4G netbook (unfortunately died in early 2014, has been replaced by a 9" ASUS EeePC 900A) and Raspberry Pis over a Sun UltraSparc 10 to a full-fledged multihead workstation from [Tuxedo Computers](https://www.tuxedocomputers.com/) at home (and a similar one from a different brand at work) and several generations of Thinkpads ranging from a 760XD over an A31 and T61 to an X250.

 ### Tasting Blood with Ratpoison